-Enrico was son of Antonio and Louise Sidoli – an Italian family that now lived in Kentish Town, North London.
-Enrico had a nervous tic and was regularly taunted by his peers at school who gave him the nickname “Noddy” after the book character whose head would nod backwards and forwards.
+Enrico was son of Antonio and Louise Sidoli – an Italian family living in Kentish Town, North London.
+Enrico had a nervous tic and was regularly taunted by his peers at school and who gave him the nickname “Noddy” (after the book character whose head would nod backwards and forwards).
 Enrico lived in a fantasy world in which he was a DJ and he talked incessantly.
 His mother, Louise, said:

 You could never beat Enrico for talking.
 He would have been very good at selling things in the market.